Can Psychedelics Help You Quit Smoking?

 Additionally, before their first psilocybin experience, participants underwent preparatory discussions during their smoking cessation therapy, helping them know what to expect, and allowing them to set their intentions for the psilocybin sessions.

-Although Synthesis does not employ clinical psychotherapists or addiction specialists – as was done in the Griffith's studies – we make considerable effort to create a guided and mindful environment to maximize the benefits of the psilocybin experience.
+Although Synthesis does not employ clinical psychotherapists or addiction specialists – as was done in the Griffith's studies – we make considerable effort to create a guided and mindful environment to maximize the benefits of the psychedelic experience.

-In parallel with the Griffiths recommendations, we also offer extensive preparation and integration for our guests.
-Group and individual workshop sessions allow us to help participants fully prepare for the psilocybin experience, and integrate the lessons learned following the retreat.
+In parallel with the Griffiths recommendations, we also offer preparation and integration for our guests.
+Group and individual workshop sessions allow us to help participants fully prepare for the experience, and integrate the lessons learned following the retreat.

 The Power of the Mystical Experience